uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ### 1.2 Objectives
 The primary aim of this research is to develop an optimized navigation system for the London road network and the University of Roehampton campus using a path-finding algorithm.
 The specific objectives are as follows:
+### 1.To map the London route network as a graph incorporating both drivable roads and footpaths:

 ### Where/When does it occur?